Chef Training Impact Metrics

 Background

-Bay Area youth live in poverty
+Bay Area + NYC youth live in poverty

-Tens of thousands more face hardship such as gang violence, homelessness, abuse, high school dropout, crime, and drugs.
+Hundreds of thousands more face hardship such as gang violence, homelessness, abuse, high school dropout, crime, and drugs.

-African Americans are 5X more likely to be arrested than whites
+African Americans are 5X more likely to be arrested than whites [Source]

-IMPACT REPORT 2022
+IMPACT REPORT 2023

 Background